neilc720/league-of-legends-statistics/README.md

 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

-This dataset, available on Kaggle, has already been explored by several users through notebooks presenting basic statistics and correlations.
+This dataset, available on Kaggle, has already been explored by several users through notebooks like this one [here] (https://www.kaggle.com/code/servietsky/league-of-legends-what-to-do-in-first-10-min) presenting basic statistics and correlations.
 However, we aim to stand out by offering a more visually engaging representation of the data.

 Beyond a simple statistical analysis, we also want to develop a straightforward model that allows a player to input their game data after 10 minutes of play.
 This model would predict whether they were likely to win, providing valuable insights for potential improvement.